Distributed Learning of Finite Gaussian Mixtures: Introduction

 The remainder of the paper is structured as follows.
 In Section~\ref{sec:background}, we briefly discuss finite Gaussian mixture models (GMMs), the composite transportation distance, and some related literature.
 In Section~\ref{sec:method}, we study split-and-conquer methods and recommend a specific one.
 In Section~\ref{sec:algorithm}, we describe the algorithm for computing the recommended estimator.
 In Section~\ref{sec:theory}, we show that this estimator has the best possible statistical convergence rate under certain conditions.
 Numerical experiments on simulated and real data are presented in Section~\ref{sec:experiment}, and our approach performs well.
 In Section~\ref{sec:conclusion}, we provide a discussion and some concluding remarks.
-The code for the simulated and real data analysis can be found at~\url{https://github.com/SarahQiong/SCGMM}.
+The technical details are included in the appendix.